mintapi/mintapi/README.md

 goes to SMS unless you specify `--mfa-method=email`.
 This will also persist a browser session in $HOME/.mintapi/session to avoid an MFA in the future, unless you specify `--session-path=None`.

+If mfa-method is email and your email host provides IMAP access, you can specify your IMAP login details.
+This will automate the retrieval of the MFA code from your email and entering it into Mint.

 ### from Python

 From python, instantiate the Mint class (from the mintapi package) and you can